driverdrift/Android-Initialization/env.md

 [Download SDK Platform-Tools for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)
 1. Download platform-tools file and extract it.
 1. Then add the system environment variables.
-1. Check if it is configured right in powershell.
+1. Check if it is configured properly in powershell.
 ```
 adb version
 ```